-California—the first state to legalize medical marijuana in 1996—is one of the most progressive, pot-friendly states.
+California—the first state to legalize medical marijuana in 1996—is one of the most progressive, cannabis-friendly states.

 Is Hemp Flower Legal in California?